Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 The units of S are PWM fraction (on a scale of 0 to 1) per mm/sec of filament forward movement.

+### Calibration

+Heat the nozzle and let the temperature stabilise.
+Then commence extrusion at a fast rate (as fast as the extruder can reasonable manage without skipping) and watch the temperature.
+If there is an initial drop, then increase the feedforward.
+What you are looking for is either the temperature remaining steady, or rising by a small amount followed by a drop below target of a similar amount.
+When extrusion stops the reverse will happen, i.e. with no feedforward the temperature will rise and then gradually return to target.

 ## M350: Set microstepping mode

 ### Usage